Checkpoint Docs

 Tool Protection

-Configure MCP-I tool-level access control and scope requirements
+Configure KYA-OS tool-level access control and scope requirements

 What is Tool Protection?

-Tool protection lets you define per-tool access control for MCP-I (Model Context Protocol with Identity) servers.
+Tool protection lets you define per-tool access control for KYA-OS servers.
 Each tool in your MCP server can require specific scopes and delegation verification, so AI agents can only call tools they've been explicitly authorized to use.

 How It Works